taylorlee/misc/yc.md

 // becomes:
 len = (x => x(x))(recLen)

-// combine these two definitions by replacing recLen with it's definition inline: len = (x => x(x))(prevRecLen => makeLen(l => prevRecLen(prevRecLen)(l)))
+// combine these two definitions by replacing recLen with its definition inline: len = (x => x(x))(prevRecLen => makeLen(l => prevRecLen(prevRecLen)(l)))

 // pull makeLen out so it can be passed as an argument